-We categorise ethical procedures into one of three groups: primary, secondary or tertiary.
-Primary ethical procedures are the most prominent in discussions of HREs and they have been subject to a fairly substantial amount of research.
+We categorize ethical procedures into one of three groups: primary, secondary, or tertiary.
+Primary ethical procedures are the most prominent in discussions of HREs, and they have been subject to a fairly substantial amount of research.
 These ethical procedures are generally respected and followed by national researchers.
 Differences in EABs become apparent when the detailed implementation, and additional dimensions, of these procedures are examined.

-Difficulties with informed consent are more likely to arise in LMICs, especially in relation to vulnerable groups (Emanuel, Wendler, Killen and Grady, 2004; Glickman et al., 2009).
-These problems do not always arise in LMICs (Oduro, Aborigo, Dickson Amugsi, Anyorigiya, Atuguba, Hodgson, Koram, 2008) and differences with HICs should not be overstated (Allmark and Mason, 2006).
-Similarities and differences between national researchers have been highlighted in the breadth of the informed consent they obtain (Ries et al., 2010) and the format in which they request it (Suhonen, Saarikoski and Leino-Kilpi, 2009) but particular patterns by country have not been reported.
+Difficulties with informed consent are more likely to arise in LMICs, especially in relation to vulnerable groups (Emanuel, Wendler, Killen, & Grady, 2004; Glickman et al., 2009).
+These problems do not always arise in LMICs (Oduro et al., 2008), and differences with HICs should not be overstated (Allmark & Mason, 2006).
+Similarities and differences between national researchers have been highlighted in the breadth of the informed consent they obtain (Ries et al., 2010) and the format in which they request it (Suhonen, Saarikoski, & Leino-Kilpi, 2009), but particular patterns by country have not been reported.

-Researchers in HICs appear to attach equally high importance to 'protecting respondent anonymity/confidentiality' and 'maintaining client confidentiality' (Giacobbe et al., 2000).
-Disclosure in LMICs tends to be in the interests of the relatively powerful (Beyrer and Kass, 2002), whereas in HICs it is usually motivated by a concern for people who are at risk or who are a risk to others (Ensign, 2003).
+Researchers in HICs appear to attach equally high importance to "protecting respondent anonymity/confidentiality" and "maintaining client confidentiality" (Giacobbe et al., 2000).
+Disclosure in LMICs tends to be in the interests of the relatively powerful (Beyrer & Kass, 2002), whereas in HICs it is usually motivated by a concern for people who are at risk or who are a risk to others (Ensign, 2003).
 There can be disparities between HIC researchers in the precise circumstances in which they disclose and whether they inform participants of their disclosure policy (Fisher, 2006).

-There is some inconsistency and even confusion as to what HIC' researchers' EABs are, or should be, regarding child-related ethical procedures (Helweg-Larsen and

-Bøving-Larsen, 2003).
-Many researchers in LMICs and HICs recognise the importance of parental consent (Powell and Smith, 2009) and routinely seek it in practice (Ries et al., 2010) but there are differences between national researchers in the likelihood of their seeking active consent (Bogolub and Thomas, 2005).
-There is a facility in many HICs for parental consent to be waived (Balen et al., 2006) but this is uncommon in LMICs (Ahsan, 2009).
+There is some inconsistency and even confusion as to what HIC's researchers' EABs are, or should be, regarding child-related ethical procedures (Helweg-Larsen & Bøving-Larsen, 2003).
+Many researchers in LMICs and HICs recognize the importance of parental consent (Powell & Smith, 2009) and routinely seek it in practice (Ries et al., 2010), but there are differences between national researchers in the likelihood of their seeking active consent (Bogolub & Thomas, 2005).
+There is a facility in many HICs for parental consent to be waived (Balen et al., 2006), but this is uncommon in LMICs (Ahsan, 2009).

-Minor consent is particularly likely to be sought by researchers in HICs conducting psychosocial studies of sensitive topics with adolescents (Flicker, Haans and Skinner, 2004) but there are differences in the conditions under which it is obtained (Moodley, 2007).
-There are distinctions between researchers in the minimum age for minor consent (Powell and Smith, 2006) but there does not appear to be any particular patterns by country (Taylor, 2008).
+Minor consent is particularly likely to be sought by researchers in HICs conducting psychosocial studies of sensitive topics with adolescents (Flicker, Haans, & Skinner, 2004), but there are differences in the conditions under which it is obtained (Moodley, 2007).
+There are distinctions between researchers in the minimum age for minor consent (Powell & Smith, 2006), but there does not appear to be any particular patterns by country (Taylor, 2008).